Full Mouth Reconstruction Steps

 Adjusting to Your New Smile

 When your full mouth reconstruction treatment plan has been completed, you will receive detailed instructions for maintaining your results long-term.
-Dr. Spencer will explain when to return to his offices for check-ups and exams, and what you can do at home to maintain optimal oral health.
+Dr. Spencer will explain when to return to his office for dental check-ups and exams, and what you can do at home to maintain optimal oral health.

-Contact Us for Smile Design in La Jolla or Rancho Santa Fe!
+Contact Us for Smile Design in La Jolla!

-If you have questions about any of the steps of full mouth reconstruction, Rancho Santa Fe / La Jolla dentist Weston Spencer encourages you to call or email our practice today.
+If you have questions about any of the steps of full mouth reconstruction, La Jolla dentist Weston Spencer encourages you to call or email our practice today.